isomerpages/mof-sfemc/_benchmarks/Indicative Surveys/Introduction.md

 _SFEMC disclaims liability for any use made of any of the Template Terms by any market participant, and no representation or warranty, express or implied, is made concerning the terms, their enforceability or suitability for use in connection with any particular transaction.
 Market participants are advised to consult their own legal and other experts and to make their own determinations regarding these matters._

-_In the event that SFEMC (itself or through a service provider) wishes to determine an Indicative Survey Rate for a relevant currency, financial institutions that are active participants in the relevant currency pair and included in the&nbsp;&nbsp;[List of Participating Banks](https://www.sfemc.org/pdf/2022-04-01%20SFEMC%20Indicative%20Survey%20List%20of%20Participating%20Banks.pdf)&nbsp;will be surveyed in accordance with the relevant Indicative Survey Rate Methodology (as updated, revised or supplemented from time to time).
+_In the event that SFEMC (itself or through a service provider) wishes to determine an Indicative Survey Rate for a relevant currency, financial institutions that are active participants in the relevant currency pair and included in the [List of Participating Banks](/files/Indicative%20Survey/Intro/2022-04-01%20SFEMC%20Indicative%20Survey%20List%20of%20Participating%20Banks.pdf) will be surveyed in accordance with the relevant Indicative Survey Rate Methodology (as updated, revised or supplemented from time to time).
 SFEMC (or its service provider) shall use all reasonable efforts to conduct the survey.
 However, the above financial institutions are under no legal or contractual obligation to respond to the survey.
 As such, SFEMC provides no assurance whatsoever that the Indicative Survey Rate Methodology will result in an indicative survey rate being determined._

 _SFEMC (and any service provider SFEMC may select) disclaims liability for each and every Indicative Survey Rate Methodology and all rates, results or responses (if any) produced by such Indicative Survey Rate Methodology, and no representation or warranty, express or implied, is made concerning any Indicative Survey Rate (including, without limitation, the methodology for determining the relevant Indicative Survey Rate) and its suitability for any particular use._